-The Premio Valle Inclán is an annual prize of £2,000 for translations into English of full length Spanish language works of literary merit and general interest.
+The Premio Valle Inclán is an annual prize for translations into English of full length Spanish language works of literary merit and general interest.
 The prize was established in 1997.
+The winner is awarded £3,000 and a runner-up is awarded £1,000.

-The 2022 Premio Valle Inclan is now closed for submissions.
+The 2023 Premio Valle Inclán is now open for submissions.

 - Entries must be translations from Spanish into English but may be from any period and from anywhere in the world.

-- Entries must have been published in 2021.
+- Entries must have been first published in the UK between 1 January 2022 and 31 March 2023.

 - Full Terms and Conditions are listed at the start of the entry form.